-The caller’s complaint was that he was black and that he did not feel that the doctors who treated him were treating him the same way as white people.
-And that all of this was somehow the reason why he was not succeeding in life.
+The caller’s complaint was that he was black and that he did not feel that the was being treated in the same way as white people.
+And this was the reason why he was not succeeding in life.
 Now me being a black person, I admit that racism exist.

 opposition.
-People are going to mistreat you.
+People are going to mistreat you or be jealous of you (see my blog here).
 People are going to put you down.
 You are not going to be treated fairly because you are a woman, because of how you look, because of how your hair is styled, because people do not like your name, because of where you come from, because of your job, because of your skin, because of your age, because you are too fat, because you are too skinny, or because of anything.
 I can name anything about you, and I can guarantee that someone out there is going to hate you for it.

 It is sad to say that the world in which we live, people make too many excuses why they cannot do something.
 Why they are failing or why they cannot get ahead.
 They want to blame everyone else for their problems.
 But you cannot let that somebody stop you from what you are supposed to do.

 So every time you open your mouth to put the blame on someone else, change your thinking and instead choose to open your mouth and say something that you are thankful for.
 Instead choose to do something positive instead of focusing on the negative.
 Nothing in this world worth having is given to you easy (see my blog here).
 That is a common misconception.
 Just because you were meant to do something does not mean that you path will be easy and clear.
 It takes a lot of resiliency, hard work, and moving of mountains to get there.
 And a lot of realizing that other people cannot steal your destiny if you don’t allow it.